 Skip to main content

 By the end of this walkthrough, you will know how to create a workspace template from code, publish it so recipients can see it, confirm the published body, and send a real message that uses your template and variable data.
 You will also see how routing ties a template to your delivery setup, which is required when creating templates through the API.
 The example is a small shipping update email.
-For endpoint lists and API Reference links, check out the Templates API docs; for Elemental block patterns, see our Elemental tutorial.
+For the full workspace route reference, see Templates API.
+For Design Studio-oriented API notes (routing, HTML blocks), see Manage Templates via API.
+For Elemental patterns beyond this walkthrough, see How to Build Notifications with Elemental.

 Authenticate with your workspace API key.
 GET /notifications can return both Classic and Elemental rows; inspect each item if you need a single editor type.